-- Each platform must be fully planked or decked and must be at least 18 inches wide. - Platforms must overlap its support at lengths between 6 and 12 inches, depending on its design and length. - When platforms are overlapped to create a longer one, the overlap must occur over the support and consist of at least 12 inches. - Scaffold platforms must have a maximum deflection no greater than 1/60th its span when it is loaded. - Platforms must be kept free of clutter. - Fall protection must be provided when employees are greater than 6 feet above a lower level and consist of personal fall arrest systems, guardrails, or both when on single-point or two-point adjustable suspended scaffolds. - Guardrail heights must have: - o Top rails installed between 39" and 45" above the work platform - Mid rails installed approximately halfway between the top rail and work platform - o Toe boards to prevent objects from falling - o Guardrails erected on all open sides of the scaffold - Workers expected to work on a scaffold must be trained by a qualified person to understand the hazards associated with use and how to control those hazards. - A competent person must train workers involved with erecting, dismantling, moving, operating, repairing, maintaining or inspecting scaffolds. - A competent person must inspect each component of a scaffold system before each work shift or if there is an occurrence where the structural integrity may potentially be compromised. - A competent person must determine the safe means of access and fall protection while erecting and dismantling scaffold systems. - Safe access must be provided to scaffold systems. - Falling object protection must be provided on all scaffolds.
+- Each platform must be fully planked or decked and must be at least 18 inches wide. - Platforms must overlap its support at lengths between 6 and 12 inches, depending on its design and length. - When platforms are overlapped to create a longer one, the overlap must occur over the support and consist of at least 12 inches. - Scaffold platforms must have a maximum deflection no greater than 1/60th its span when it is loaded. - Platforms must be kept free of clutter. - Fall protection must be provided when employees are greater than 6 feet above a lower level and consist of personal fall arrest systems, guardrails, or both when on single-point or two-point adjustable suspended scaffolds. - Guardrail heights must have: - Top rails installed between 39" and 45" above the work platform - Mid rails installed approximately halfway between the top rail and work platform - Toe boards to prevent objects from falling - Guardrails erected on all open sides of the scaffold - Workers expected to work on a scaffold must be trained by a qualified person to understand the hazards associated with use and how to control those hazards. - A competent person must train workers involved with erecting, dismantling, moving, operating, repairing, maintaining, or inspecting scaffolds. - A competent person must inspect each component of a scaffold system before each work shift or if there is an occurrence where the structural integrity may potentially be compromised.

+- A competent person must determine the safe means of access and fall protection while erecting and dismantling scaffold systems. - Safe access must be provided to scaffold systems. - Falling object protection must be provided on all scaffolds. - A job hazard analysis must be developed for the erection, use and dismantling of scaffold systems specifically identifying fall protection methods and anchor points during erection and dismantling phases.